jralph/Twig-Markdown/README.md

         {{ moreMarkdown }}
     {% endapply %}

 **NOTE: The above filter usage is unsafe.
-Filter input is not automatically saintised.
+Filter input is not automatically sanitised.
 To sanitise this in the template, please use the escape filter like below.**

     {{ markdownVariable | escape | markdown }}